Farida Anwar

-Farida Anwar (ফরিদা আনোয়ার; born 1946) is a British Labour Party politician and councillor for Headington Hill and Northway in Oxford City Council.
+Farida Anwar (ফরিদা আনোয়ার; born 1946; Died 2025) is a British Labour Party politician and councillor for Headington Hill and Northway in Oxford City Council.
 In 2014, she became Oxfordshire's first city councillor from a Bangladeshi background.

 Early life

 Anwar was born in the Faridpur District, East Bengal, Pakistan (now Bangladesh).
 Her late father is former civil servant, Shah Muhammad Israil Haq, who settled in the UK in 1965 and held senior positions in British Civil Service, retired as a Joint Secretary in Bangladesh Civil Service and is directly related to the family of Sheikh Mujibur Rahman.
 Her late mother is Salema Khatun.
 Anwar has five brothers and one sister, elder brother is the Vice Chancellor of University of Barisal, another brother is a professor of City University of New York, and the remaining three brothers are in Bangladesh Civil Service.

 In 1966, Anwar came to the United Kingdom as a student.
 She has a BA (Hons) in Politics, Economics and English, a Higher Management Qualification and a Teaching Qualification.